 Providing citations and giving proper credit is important for academic integrity and prevention of plagiarism.
 The following are current news items aggregated from Google News related to plagiarism and academic integrity.

 If interested checkout our guide on Academic Integrity.

-The following Sullivan University System libraries have a copy or copies of the 6th edition of the APA Manual:
+The following Sullivan University libraries have a copy or copies of the 6th edition of the APA Manual:

 These copies are designated reference or reserve.
 This means that the Manual must stay in the library while in use.

 The APA 6 Manual contains many pages of important rules and guidelines.
 Below are essential sections of the APA Manual: